singingwolfboy/netlify-home/_posts/2015-11-10-a-step-by-step-guide-hosting-angular-apps-on-netlify.md

 thumbnail: /uploads/angular-js-copy.png
 cmsUserSlug: ""
 date: 2015-11-10
-tags: null
+tags:
+  - angularjs
+  - nodejs
+  - tutorial
 ---

-### **Welcome to netlify**

-Today, we're going to look at how to host applications built with AngularJS on netlify, including setting up continuous deployment.
+Today, we're going to look at how to host applications built with [AngularJS](https://angularjs.org/) on netlify, including setting up continuous deployment.

-Let's start from scratch (if you already have a AngularJS project set up, you can skip down to [here](#netlifystart)).
+Let's start from scratch.
+If you already have an AngularJS project set up, you can skip straight to the [Connecting to netlify]({{ page.url }}#netlifystart) section.

+<!-- excerpt -->

+### Installing Angular

+This guide assumes you have [Node.js](https://nodejs.org) installed.

 We'll be using a tool called Yeoman to build our project.
 Yeoman is a scaffolding tool that works in conjunction with a package manager (like NPM or Bower) and a build tool (like Grunt or Gulp) to create modern web apps.

-<!-- excerpt -->

-Open your terminal, and enter the following command (this guide assumes you have Node.js installed):
+Open your terminal, and enter the following command:

 ```
 $ npm install -g grunt-cli bower yo generator-karma generator-angular